Latte Tags

 {/if}

-Like any pair tag, a pair of {if} ... {/ if} can be written as n:attribute, for example:
+Like any pair tag, the {if} ... {/if} pair can also be written using an n:attribute, for example:

 <p n:if="$count > 0">In stock {$count} items</p>

-Do you know that you can add prefix tag- to n:attributes?
-Then the condition will affects only the HTML tags and the content between them will always be printed:
+Did you know you can add the tag- prefix to n:attributes?
+Then the condition will only affect the printing of HTML tags, and the content between them will always be printed:

 <a href="..." n:tag-if="$clickable">Hello</a>